stixxnicky-lpa/loveparentingandautism/_posts/2025-06-28-hands-busy-brain-happy-colouring-fidgeting-and-the-productive-stim.md

 That's enough of a reason. 💙

+### Related Reads

+- **[Why the World Is Too Loud and What Actually Helps](/blog/2025/06/14/why-the-world-is-too-loud-and-what-actually-helps/)** — the bigger picture on sensory regulation.
+- **[The Weight of It: Why Weighted Blankets Actually Work](/blog/2025/06/21/the-weight-of-it-why-weighted-blankets-actually-work/)** — another simple tool that helps the nervous system settle.
+- **[The Tools That Actually Help](/blog/2025/06/08/the-tools-that-actually-help/)** — where this fits into the wider toolkit.

 ---

 *Disclosure: This post contains affiliate links.
 If you buy something via a link here, I earn a small commission at no extra cost to you.
 I only recommend things I'd actually put in my own family's hands.*